Clooos/Bubble-Card/README.md

 This is a customizable button (similar to the switch button) that allows you to use all the actions directly on the whole button allowing you to use it for almost everything.

-This is still experimental and more customizations are coming.
+This is only available in YAML for now.

 ### Options